 Based upon Scripture, Rooted in Theology

-We hold to the three ancient creeds of the Christian church – the Apostles Creed, the Nicene Creed, and the Athanasian Creed.
+We accept and adhere to the three ancient creeds of the Christian church – the Apostles Creed, the Nicene Creed, and the Athanasian Creed.
 These creeds have anchored the historic Christian Church throughout the centuries and continue to instruct us today.

-We accept Luther’s Small Catechism and the Unaltered Augsburg Confession as a true expressions of the Christian faith and accurate explanations of the teachings of Scripture.
-We practice both adult and infant baptism and believe in the “true presence” of Jesus Christ in the Lord’s Supper.
+We accept Luther’s Small Catechism and the Unaltered Augsburg Confession as true expressions of the Christian faith and accurate explanations of the teachings of Scripture.

 Good Shepherd is affiliated with the Association of Free Lutheran Congregations (AFLC), a church body consisting of 275 churches across the U.S., committed to solid Bible teaching, the inerrancy of Scripture, preaching the good news of Jesus Christ, and the basics of Lutheran doctrine.
 The AFLC, headquartered in Minneapolis, MN, includes a two-year Bible college (Free Lutheran Bible College) and a four-year seminary program (Free Lutheran Seminary).